joubercalixto/zebrafish-facility-manager/zf-deployment-docs/docs/Development.md

 # Zebrafish Facility Manager Development

-This document is imprecise.
-It needs work to become both simple and workable for a brand new user.

 It's a prerequisite of this document that you read the production deployment documentation.
 Pretty much everything goes as per the normal deployment environment.
 However, there are a few things to be aware of.